paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 ### Statutory Notes

 #### References in Text
 The Housing and Community Development Act of 1974, referred to in subsec. (a)(1)(iv), is Pub.
 L. 93–383, Aug.
 22, 1974, 88 Stat.
-633, as amended.
-Title I of the Housing and Community Development Act of 1974 is classified principally to chapter 69 (§ 5301 et seq.) of Title 42, The Public Health and Welfare.
+633. Title I of the Housing and Community Development Act of 1974 is classified principally to chapter 69 (§ 5301 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim) and Tables.

 The National Housing Act, referred to in subsecs. (a)(2), (d)(9)(K), and (g)(1)(B)(x), is act June 27, 1934, ch.
 847, 48 Stat.
-1246, as amended.
+1246.
 Title II of the Act is classified generally to subchapter II (§ 1707 et seq.) of this chapter.
 Section 237 of the Act, which was formerly classified to [section 1715z–2 of this title](./chapter-013-national-housing.md#section-1715z-2), was repealed by Pub.
 L. 110–289, div.
 B, title I, § 2120(a)(6), July 30, 2008, 122 Stat.
 2835.
 For complete classification of this Act to the Code, see [section 1701 of this title](./chapter-013-national-housing.md#section-1701) and Tables.

 Section 152 of the Housing and Community Development Act of 1992, referred to in subsec. (a)(3), is section 152 of Pub.
 L. 102–550, which was set out as a note under [section 1437f of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1437f&num=0&edition=prelim), The Public Health and Welfare, prior to repeal by Pub.
 L. 105–276, title V, § 550(f), Oct.
 21, 1998, 112 Stat.
 2610.

 The Housing Act of 1949, referred to in subsec. (c)(4)(B), is act July 15, 1949, ch.
 338, 63 Stat.
-413, as amended.
-Title V of the Housing Act of 1949 is classified generally to subchapter III (§ 1471 et seq.) of chapter 8A of Title 42, The Public Health and Welfare.
+413. Title V of the Housing Act of 1949 is classified generally to subchapter III (§ 1471 et seq.) of chapter 8A of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1441 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1441&num=0&edition=prelim), The Public Health and Welfare, and Tables.

 The Servicemembers Civil Relief Act, referred to in subsec. (c)(5)(A)(ii)(IV), is act Oct.
 17, 1940, ch.
 888, 54 Stat.
 1178, which was classified to section 501 et seq. of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification and renumbering as chapter 50 (§ 3901 et seq.) of Title 50.
 For complete classification of this Act to the Code, see Tables.